TheRenegadeCoder/sample-programs/docs/_hello_world/solidity.md

 ### Smart Contract

-According to Wikipedia, a smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
+[According to Wikipedia][1], a smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
 They allow the performance of credible transactions without third-parties.